-English Church Architecture -
+English Church Architecture.

-WOOLPIT, St. Mary (TL 974 625) (August 2004)
+WOOLPIT, St. Mary (TL 974 625),

-(Bedrock: Neogene to Quaternary, Crag Group)
+(Bedrock: Neogene to Quaternary, Crag Group.)

 This leads to a consideration of the building's wooden furnishings.
 The rood screen is arranged in five double-cusped, ogee-arched sections, with alternate tracery, subreticulation, and a painted dado featuring saints set in trefoil-cusped arches.
 It probably dates from the fifteenth century but has been much altered.
-More curiously, high above, attached to the E. wall of the nave, just below the three-light window in the gable looking out above the chancel roof, is what H. Munro Cautley (Suffolk Churches and their Treasures, Norman Adlard, 1954) called a canopy of honour (shown in the photograph above) and was convinced was part of the original rood scheme but which is now known to have come from another church c.
+More curiously, high above, attached to the E. wall of the nave, just below the three-light window in the gable looking out above the chancel roof, is what H. Munro Cautley (Suffolk Churches and their Treasures, Ipswich, Norman Adlard, 1954, p.
+146) called a canopy of honour (seen in the photograph above) and was convinced was part of the original rood scheme but which is now known to have come from another church c.
 1870 where it was probably the loft of another screen.
 Last but by no means least, the nave retains a wonderful set of mediaeval pews of the excellent Stowlangtoft/ Tostock school, nearly all them original except for the front two on each side and the two separate ones at the back.
-They have carved backs and bench-ends, poppyheads and, above all, the menagerie of superbly carved "arm rests” known from elsewhere in the region, some legendary but all characterful, including several dogs.
+They have carved backs and bench-ends, poppyheads and, above all, the menagerie of superbly carved 'arm rests' known from elsewhere in the region, some legendary but all characterful, including several dogs.
 (See the three examples, illustrated at the foot of the page.)

 Finally a brief description must be given of Phipson's tower and spire, which are well designed and in keeping with the architectural grandeur of the rest of the building, in spite of the fact that the flying buttresses from the pinnacles to the spire are somewhat underdone and the W. wall is rather a hybrid affair, with a W. window with curvilinear tracery that seems rather ill-at-ease beneath the five cinquefoil-cusped lancets above.
 Yet the openwork parapet is a nice touch that does certainly unite the tower with the porch, and the slender spire with two tiers of lucarnes, undoubtedly adds grandeur to the building outline, even if it is does look a little alien in the Suffolk landscape.
 Phipson worked from an office in Ipswich, from where he largely replanned the town's principal church of St. Mary-le-Tower.
 Work there, however, was carried out from 1860-70.
 By contrast, his tower at Woolpit is one of his earliest projects - he was only 26 when work began - and he has certainly not disgraced himself.